nixworks/public/news/2010/05/22/index.md

 _Context: Ariane 5_

 ### [In the 2010 UEFA Champions League Final, Inter Milan defeats Bayern Munich 2-0, for their first major European title since 1965. ](/news/2010/05/22/in-the-2010-uefa-champions-league-final-inter-milan-defeats-bayern-munich-2a0-for-their-first-major-european-title-since-1965.md)
-_Context: 1965, 2010 UEFA Champions League Final, FC Bayern Munich, Inter Milan_
+_Context: 1965, 2010 UEFA Champions League Final, Bayern Munich, Inter Milan_

 ### [More than 74,000 South African football fans attend the first match at Soccer City--venue for the 2010 FIFA World Cup Final--less than three weeks before the tournament begins. ](/news/2010/05/22/more-than-74-000-south-african-football-fans-attend-the-first-match-at-soccer-cityavenue-for-the-2010-fifa-world-cup-finalaless-than-thr.md)
 More than 74,000 South African football fans attend the first match at Soccer City - venue for the World Cup final.